-- (1) On May 11, 1995, the Company issued an aggregate of shares of the Company's Series A Convertible Preferred Stock for an aggregate purchase price of shares of the Company's Common Stock and \$6 million to Advent VII L.P., Advent Atlantic and Pacific II L.P., Chestnut III Limited Partnership, Chestnut Capital International III Limited Partnership, Advent New York L.P., Advent Industrial II L.P. and TA Venture Investors Limited Partnership, William J. Nutt, Sean M. Healey and Richard E. Floor. - (2) On November 7, 1995, the Company issued an aggregate of shares of the Company's Series B-1 Voting Convertible Preferred Stock for an aggregate purchase price of \$7 million to Hartford Accident and Indemnity Company, Advent VII L.P., Advent Atlantic and Pacific II L.P., Chestnut III Limited Partnership, Chestnut Capital International III Limited Partnership, Advent New York L.P., Advent Industrial II L.P. and TA Venture Investors Limited Partnership, William J. Nutt, Sean M. Healey and Richard E. Floor. - (3) On November 7, 1995, the Company issued an aggregate of shares of the Company's Series B-2 Non-Voting Convertible Preferred Stock for an aggregate purchase price of \$13 million to NationsBanc Investment Corporation. - (4) On June 27, 1996, the Company issued an aggregate of shares of the Company's Series B-1 Voting Convertible Preferred Stock for an aggregate purchase price of approximately \$2.48 million to certain employees and advisers of the Company and its majority-owned subsidiaries, pursuant to the Company's 1995 Stock Purchase Plans. - (5) The Company issued an aggregate of shares of the Company's Common Stock for purchase prices ranging from \$ per share to \$ per share to certain key employees of the Company. - (6) On January 2, 1997, the Company issued an aggregate shares of Series B-1 Voting Convertible Preferred Stock with a value of approximately \$1.5 million as consideration for shares of capital stock of The Burridge Group Inc. in connection with the Company's investment in Burridge. - (7) On June 11, 1997, the Company awarded options to purchase up to an aggregate shares of Class A Convertible Preferred Stock to certain key employees at an exercise price of \$ per share. - (8) On , 1997, the Company issued an aggregate shares of Series D-1 Voting Convertible Preferred Stock with a value of approximately \$9.6 million in connection with the Company's investment in GeoCapital. - (9) On , 1997, the Company issued an aggregate shares of Series C-1 Voting Convertible Preferred Stock and warrants to purchase shares of Series C-2 Non-Voting Convertible Preferred Stock for an aggregate purchase price of \$30 million.
+- (1) On May 11, 1995, the Company issued an aggregate of 40,000 shares of the Company's Series A Convertible Preferred Stock for an aggregate purchase price of shares of the Company's Common Stock and \$6 million to Advent VII L.P., Advent Atlantic and Pacific II L.P., Chestnut III Limited Partnership, Chestnut Capital International III Limited Partnership, Advent New York L.P., Advent Industrial II L.P. and TA Venture Investors Limited Partnership, William J. Nutt, Sean M. Healey and Richard E. Floor. - (2) On November 7, 1995, the Company issued an aggregate of 10,448 shares of the Company's Series B-1 Voting Convertible Preferred Stock for an aggregate purchase price of \$7 million to Hartford Accident and Indemnity Company, Advent VII L.P., Advent Atlantic and Pacific II L.P., Chestnut III Limited Partnership, Chestnut Capital International III Limited Partnership, Advent New York L.P., Advent Industrial II L.P. and TA Venture Investors Limited Partnership, William J. Nutt, Sean M. Healey and Richard E. Floor. - (3) On November 7, 1995, the Company issued an aggregate of 19,403 shares of the Company's Series B-2 Non-Voting Convertible Preferred Stock for an aggregate purchase price of \$13\$ million to NationsBanc Investment Corporation. - (4) On June 27, 1996, the Company issued an aggregate of 3,703 shares of the Company's Series B-1 Voting Convertible Preferred Stock for an aggregate purchase price of approximately \$2.48 million to certain employees and advisers of the Company and its majority-owned subsidiaries, pursuant to the Company's 1995 Stock Purchase Plans. - (5) From October 1, 1994 to date, the Company issued an aggregate of shares of the Company's Common Stock for purchase prices ranging from \$ per share to \$ per share to certain key employees of the Company. - (6) On January 2, 1997, the Company issued an aggregate 1,715 shares of Series B-1 Voting Convertible Preferred Stock with a value of approximately \$1.5 million as consideration for shares of capital stock of The Burridge Group Inc. in connection with the Company's investment in Burridge. - (7) On June 11, 1997, the Company awarded options to purchase up to an aggregate 1,850 shares of Class A Convertible Preferred Stock (convertible into an aggregate shares of Common Stock) to certain employees at an exercise price of \$ per share. - (8) On September 30, 1997, the Company issued an aggregate 10,667 shares of Series D-1 Voting Convertible Preferred Stock with a value of approximately \$9.6 million in connection with the Company's investment in GeoCapital. - (9) On October $\,$ , 1997, the Company issued an aggregate 5,000 shares of Series C-1 Non-Voting Convertible Preferred Stock and warrants to purchase 28,333 shares of Series C-2 Non-Voting Convertible Preferred Stock for an aggregate purchase price of \$30 million.

 TTEM 16.
-EXHIBITS AND ETNANCIAL STATEMENT SCHEDULES
+EXHIBITS AND FINANCIAL STATEMENT SCHEDULES